 Special Education Advocate

-Nancy Flores, JD, is an education advocate and the proud mother to a kind boy with complex medical needs.
+Nancy Flores is an education advocate and the proud mother to a kind boy with complex medical needs.
 Nancy’s journey into the special education world began seven years ago when she was learning to navigate the confusing, and often overwhelming, school systems for her son.

 Nancy double majored in English and psychology.
 Upon graduation, her work as a domestic violence/sexual assault legal advocate spanned many years and initiated her desire to begin advocating on behalf of others.
 While doing this advocacy work, Nancy attended the University of Houston Law Center and earned her doctorate of jurisprudence.